SmartestWashingMachine/mango2/guides/mtl_games.md

     <img src="../examples/tutorials/game/ga2p5.jpg" width="500" />
 </p>

+## Click the blue button with the gear icon on the bottom left in Mango.

+Here we'll select and configure a box to listen to the clipboard for text to translate.

-## Click the purple button on the bottom left in Mango.
+## Go back to the Text tab and Click the purple button on the bottom left in Mango.

 <p float="left">
     <img src="../examples/tutorials/game/ga2p6.jpg" width="500" />